What Is the Pseudobulbar

 Many people are never diagnosed with PBA because it can be hard distinguish it from other emotional issues.
 However, PBA comes with recognizable behaviors.
 The most common are sudden emotional reactions that have nothing to do with the situation you’re in.

 See your doctor if you think you’re experiencing PBA.
 To decide if you have PBA, your doctor will ask you (and your loved ones) about your symptoms.
-Then, they may ask you a series of questions from The Center for Neurologic Study-Lability scale.
-They will assign you a score to find out whether you have PBA.
+They may ask you a series of questions before assigning you a score to find out whether you have PBA.
 If you do, you can discuss treatments for PBA.

 PBA can be treated with some medicines that treat depression and other mental health-related issues.
 These medicines include amitriptyline (Elavil), fluoxetine (Prozac), citalopram (Celexa), and fluvoxamine (Luvox).
 Recent research shows that both tricyclic antidepressants (TCAs) and selective serotonin reuptake inhibitors (SSRIs) are effective treatments for PBA.